EstefaniaMarloz/Website-Restaurant/readme.md

-# Restaurant - OnePage HTML5 restaurant web
+# Website Restaurant - OnePage HTML5 web

-Restaurant is a clean and professional Responsive Website Restaurant.
+This is a responsive Website Restaurant.
 Built with Bootstrap and maintaining best practices of HTML5 / CSS3.
 It’s responsive too – will fit great on all screens and mobile devices.

 **Code :** (https://github.com/EstefaniaMarloz/Website-Restaurant)